-Property Rights (TRIPS) and the WIPO Copyright Treaty (WCT) - both of which all EU Member States, including the EU itself, are contracting parties to - where they provide that "[c]ompilations of data or other material" in whatever form shall be protected if they "by reason of the selection or arrangement of their contents constitute intellectual creations".
+Intellectual Property Rights (TRIPS) and the WIPO Copyright Treaty (WCT) - both of which all EU Member States, including the EU itself, are contracting parties to - where they provide that "[c]ompilations of data or other material" in whatever form shall be protected if they "by reason of the selection or arrangement of their contents constitute intellectual creations".12

 The harmonisation of protected subject-matter in the European Union is characterised by a rather fragmented approach of the European legislator and a highly active role of the Court of Justice of the European Union (CJEU).
-Initially, the EU copyright framework only harmonised protection for the subject-matters of computer programs, photographs and databases.
-As a shared concept of originality, they are protected if they constitute "the author's own intellectual creation".
-Similar provisions in the directives affecting copyright law are lacking for other types of works, even in the comprehensive Copyright Directive.
-Nevertheless, the CJEU has consistently applied the criterion of author's own intellectual creation to other works (than software, photographs and databases) in its case law since 2009.
-In its Infopaq decision, the Court ruled that an extraction from a newspaper, consisting of eleven words, falls within the scope of the author's exclusive right of Article 2 to authorise or prohibit the making of (partial) reproductions, if that part constitutes the author's own intellectual creation.
-Likewise, the CJEU ruled that graphical user interfaces (GUIs), programming languages and data file formats, as well as sound and graphic elements in a videogame are protected subject-matter under the acquis communautaire, provided that they constitute the author's own intellectual creation.
+Initially, the EU copyright framework only harmonised protection for the subject-matters of computer programs, photographs and databases.13 As a shared concept of originality, they are protected if they constitute "the author's own intellectual creation".
+Similar provisions in the directives affecting copyright law are lacking for other types of works, even in the comprehensive Copyright Directive (2001/29/EC).14 Nevertheless, the CJEU has consistently applied the criterion of author's own intellectual creation to other works (than software, photographs and databases) in its case law since 2009.
+In its Infopaq decision, the Court ruled that an extraction from a newspaper, consisting of eleven words, falls within the scope of the author's exclusive right of Article 2 to authorise or prohibit the making of (partial) reproductions, if that part constitutes the author's own intellectual creation.15 Likewise, the CJEU ruled that graphical user interfaces (GUIs), programming languages and data file formats, as well as sound and graphic elements in a videogame are protected subject-matter under the acquis communautaire, provided that they constitute the author's own intellectual creation.16

 What is to be understood by the concept of author's own intellectual creation is not defined precisely by the Court, although it has provided some points of reference.
 The concept of creativity, creative freedom and free and creative choices seems to be crucial in this originality assessment.
-According to the CJEU, this is found in the "choice, sequence and combination" of words in newspaper articles, the "specific arrangement or configuration" of a GUI's components, or in the case of photographic works this might lie in the choice of - inter alia - background, subject's pose, framing, angle of view or developing technique.
-The Court has not stated anything about the amount of creativity required for a subject-matter to become an author's own intellectual creation, but it has defined the boundaries of the requisite originality in a negative way: where choices are dictated by technical function, rules or constraints, the author is not able to "[express] his creative ability in an original manner by making free and creative choices".
+According to the CJEU, this is found in the "choice, sequence and combination" of words in newspaper articles,17 the "specific arrangement or configuration" of a GUI's components,18 or in the case of photographic works this might lie in the choice of - inter alia - background, subject's pose, framing, angle of view or developing technique.19 The Court has not stated anything about the amount of creativity required for a subject-matter to become an author's own intellectual creation, but it has defined the boundaries of the requisite originality in a negative way: where choices are dictated by technical

-&lt;sup>11 See Article 10(2) of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), and Article 5 of the WIPO Copyright Treaty (WCT), respectively.
+12 See Article 10(2) of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), and Article 5 of the WIPO Copyright Treaty (WCT), respectively.

-&lt;sup>12 See, respectively, Article 1(3) of Directive 2009/24/EC of the European Parliament and of the Council of 23 April 2009 on the legal protection of computer programs (Software Directive), Article 6 of Directive 2006/116/EC of the European Parliament and of the Council of 12 December 2006 on the term of protection of copyright and certain related rights (Term Directive), and Article 3(1) of Directive 96/9/EC of the European Parliament and of the Council of 11 March 1996 on the legal protection of databases (Database Directive).
+13 See, respectively, Article 1(3) of Directive 2009/24/EC of the European Parliament and of the Council of 23 April 2009 on the legal protection of computer programs (Software Directive), Article 6 of Directive 2006/116/EC of the European Parliament and of the Council of 12 December 2006 on the term of protection of copyright and certain related rights (Term Directive), and Article 3(1) of Directive 96/9/EC of the European Parliament and of the Council of 11 March 1996 on the legal protection of databases (Database Directive).